davidhepp/website-analyzer/README.md

 - Check that the table was created properly in Supabase
 - Review Supabase console logs for any errors
 - Check the browser console for client-side errors

+## Disclaimer

+This project contains code that is _mostly_ AI-generated and has been adjusted and tinkered with to suit a specific use case.

+While it works for the intended purpose, it may not be fully optimized or error-free.
+Feel free to explore, adapt, and improve it to better fit your needs!